Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Density and Wirelength Algorithms

 \subsection{Incremental Wirelength Gradient Algorithm}

 The depth gradient $\nabla_{\bm{z}}\hat{W}_{e,\text{Bi}}$ in~\Cref{eq:fda-grad} requires different computation mechanism compared to other weighted-average model based gradients.
-We perturb the pin partition with $\Delta z = \frac{d_z}{4}$ and check the bistratal wirelength change $\Delta W_{e, \text{Bi}}$, involving frequently updating the bounding boxes of the top net and bottom net.
+We perturb the pin partition with {$\Delta z = \frac{d_z}{4}$} and check the bistratal wirelength change $\Delta W_{e, \text{Bi}}$, involving frequently updating the bounding boxes of the top and bottom nets.

 Let $P_e=\{p_1,\cdots,p_l\}$ denote the set of all pins connected by net $e$.
-The naive way to evaluate the $W_{e,\text{Bi}}$ after changing the partition of pin $p \in P_e$ requires traversing the rest of pins $P_e \setminus \{p\}$ to check the maximum and minimum values.
+The {vanilla approach in~\cite{TCAD23-Liao}} evaluates the $W_{e,\text{Bi}}$ after changing the partition of pin $p \in P_e$ by traversing the rest of pins $P_e \setminus \{p\}$ to check the maximum and minimum values.
 The time complexity is $O(|P_e|^2)$ to finish the computation for net $e$.
-However, we find that most computation in the naive approach is unnecessary, and the equivalent results can be calculated incrementally.
+However, we find that most computation in the vanilla approach is unnecessary, and the equivalent results can be calculated incrementally.